abenevaut/docker-kata/009-create-node-app-security/README.md

 ## Exercise

-Execute container as Node user.
-You do not need to use multi-stage builds, but you can use it if you want.
+Run the container as the `node` user.
+Multi-stage builds are optional for this exercise.

 <details>
   <summary>Solution</summary>